Transitivity

 Transitive Verbs

-A transitive verb must have an object or a complement in order to convey the full meaning.
-We have three types of transitive verbs in English:
+A transitive verb must have at least a direct object in order to convey a complete meaning.
+There are three types of transitive verbs in English:

 Mono-transitive Verbs

-Mono-transitive verbs are verbs that take a subject and a single direct object.
+Mono-transitive verbs are verbs that take a single direct object or object of preposition as their complement.
 For example:

 Karen bit the pizza.